Munro TownshipCheboygan County, Michigan

 Munro Township receives fire protection primarily from the Inverness Fire Department through its affiliation with the Joint Administrative Fire Board.
 The south-west corner of the township is covered by the Pellston Fire Department.

 The Joint Administrative Fire Board meets the second Thursday of each month at 7:30 p.m. at the Inverness Fire Hall.
-Munro Township is represented on the board by Wilfred Mandrick and Linda Ginop.
+Munro Township is represented on the board by Linda Ginop and Donald Tracey.

 Fire Halls